Moses Shumah

-Moses Shumah (born 2002) is a Kenyan professional footballer who plays as a centre forward for Zambian Premier League club Power Dynamos and Kenya.
+Moses Shumah (born 2002) is a Kenyan professional footballer who plays as a centre forward for Zambian Premier League club Power Dynamos and the Kenyan national team.

 Career

 Shumah joined Homeboyz in November 2022 and went on to grow in stature under a number of coaches to finally become the Golden boot winner at the end of the 2024-25 Kenyan Premier League season with 17 goals.

 He made a swift move thereafter to Zambian side Power Dynamos at a time Kenya's national team coach Benni McCarthy had named him to the Kenya team to lead his attack during the upcoming 2024 African Nations Championship that kicks off across East Africa in August 2025.
 The move away from the Kenyan league renders him ineligible for the tournament.

-The Kenyan striker recently showed a remarkable performance as Power Dynamos FC of Zambia earned a crucial 1-2 away victory over Ugandan champions Vipers SC in the first leg of the 25/26 CAF Champions League.

 International career

 Shumah made his Kenya national team debut in June 2023, scoring on debut in a 1–0 win over Pakistan in a four-nation tournament in Mauritius.